adultdate/filament-calendar/README.md

 protected bool $viewDidMountEnabled = true;
 ```

-Now it is enabled and a request will be sent to livewire right after the calendar view has been added to the DOM.
+Now it is enabled and a request will be sent to livewire right after the filament-calendar view has been added to the DOM.

 #### Implementing your own logic